 My general scientific interests lie in the fields of machine learning, computer vision and robotics.
 Specifically, I'm interested in data efficient machine learning through the exploitation of innate structured priors.
 Aspects and approaches include:

-- Auxillary and adversarial losses in a multi-task learning context.
+- Auxiliary and adversarial losses in a multi-task learning context.

 - Attention mechanisms.